Vanessa Dewson, MPA (Master of Photographic Arts)

 Sandy Sharkey is a former Ottawa morning show radio announcer who is now following one of her lifelong passions: horse photography.
 From a very young age, Sandy was drawing horses on the back of grade school assignments.
 She eventually discovered new freedom behind a camera lens; travelling extensively to find and photograph her favourite subject: the wild horse.

 In 2013, Sandy photographed wild American mustangs that had been displaced from public lands in Nevada, Wyoming, Idaho and Utah.
 Her next subjects were Costa Rican horses, against a backdrop of rivers and jungles.
 In June 2014 Sandy spent three days photographing Canada’s rugged and sturdy wild horses on Sable Island.
-She returned to Sable Island in June 2016 to observe and photograph the iconic horses that dreams are made of.
+She returned to Sable Island several times since to observe and photograph the iconic horses that dreams are made of.